Skip to main content

 " We are leaving for Bijolia."

 " Jija, He is near Bijolia only.
 Write to him to meet us there.
-By the time he will reach, we will be there a day or so."
+By the time he reaches, we will be there a day or so."
 Dheerbai was looking for this opportunity.
-One day alone with Ajabde her job will be done.
+One day alone with Ajabde, her job will be done.
 A reluctant Jaivanta Bai agreed.

-The children were gathered around to hear this mesmerizing tale of hardship and hope.
+The children were gathered around to hear this mesmerising tale of hardship and hope.
 Kunwar Pratap stopped at the voice.
-For a moment he thought he had gone mad, imagining things.
+For a moment, he thought he had gone mad, imagining things.
 He looked at the clearing where the children sat listening to the stories.

 " Us?"